djiwandou/scaleup/README.md

 Scalability is a wide topic to cover, so I will explain more in [Scalability Page](scalability/README.md).

 ## Future and Further Exploration

+Throws back to my personal principle :point_up_2: [#3 and #4](#intro-my-initial-thoughts) more to come... is always make the next best tech. decision based on the data and observability.

+And don't forget to keep exploring :punch: